youngker/apparmor-wiki/AppArmorDelegation.md

 }
 ```

+Allows delegation of any object that matched the `rw @{HOME}/**,` rule when it was opened.

 #### What happens when object delegation fails

-If the application tries to delegate an object and the delegation is not allowed the object may still be allowed to be passed, it just won''t be done under delegated authority.
+If the application tries to delegate an object and the delegation is not allowed the object may still be allowed to be passed, it just won''t be done under delegated [authority](AppArmorDelegation#authority-privilege).
 Instead when delegation fails the object is revalidated against the target tasks confinement, and if allowed by the target tasks confinement the object may still be passed.
 This fall back is how apparmor handle object passing and inheritance before delegation was supported.

 Profile example can be used to delegate any object allowed by the rule `rw @{HOME}/**`.
 Basically for object delegation all rules are treated as if the ```open``` qualifier was applied.
 That is to say object delegation can only be used to pass already open object and not rules.